Harika09b/Remote-Repo/README.md

-# real time projects are pushed into github
+# How real time projects are pushed into github